Doctor Who series 4: Promotion

 On 1 February 2008, the BBC announced that, in a partnership with Carlton Screen Advertising, a 90-second film trailer of the fourth series would be shown in cinemas across Britain "before the most anticipated new releases".
 The trailer was aired on British television on 22 March 2008.
 As with the third series and every series subsequently, the stars of the programme and production crew attended a premiere in central London where the first two episodes of the series were screened.

+Documentary series

+Doctor Who: The Commentaries is a radio documentary series about Doctor Who.
+It aired on BBC 7 at 6.30 pm on Sundays with a repeat at 12.30 am on Monday mornings.
+It could be listened to after transmission via the BBC 7 website and via the BBC iPlayer.
+Doctor Who: The Commentaries aired as part of BBC 7's 7th Dimension strand.
+Extended versions of each episode were available as podcasts, although music is removed from these.
+The series consists of audio commentaries on recently released episodes, and covered all episodes of series 4.

 Broadcast

 The fourth series premiered on 5 April 2008 with "Partners in Crime", and concluded after 13 episodes on 5 July 2008 with "Journey's End".
 Doctor Who Confidential also aired alongside each episode of the series, continuing on from the previous series.